cdeccio/byu-cs460-f2024/11-lab-tcp-reliable-transport/README.md

 ```

 The file should still transfer properly (i.e., as shown by `sha1sum`), though
-it might take up to 60 seconds or more with the timeouts and retransmissions.
+it might take 40 - 60 seconds -- or perhaps longer -- with the timeouts and
+retransmissions.

 ## All Together